-As the film editor on this project, it was very important to me that the music chosen for this film needed to convey a sympathetic atmosphere and tone.
-Fortunately, my sister Jacqueline Langham is a very creative music composer and, after discussion and agreement with Pamela, she was commissioned to compose the special music for this film.
-So as to acquaint Jacqueline with the brief for the Christian Cole film story, I sent her Pamela’s proposed draft script and we discussed some ideas for the potential music.
-Later on, in the production process, I also sent her an edit of the whole film script which had been read to the camera by the actor Prince Plockey.
-Jacqueline soon composed a very beautiful selection of varied and unique music.
-This proved to be an absolutely perfect match for the story and was of great help to me during the editing process when selecting the right music to the changing situations in the Christian Cole story.
+As the film editor on this project, it was important to me that the music chosen for this film needed to convey the right atmosphere and tone.
+Fortunately, my sister Jacqueline Langham is a very creative music composer and kindly agreed to compose this film’s music.
+To brief Jacqueline about the Christian Cole film story, I sent her Pamela’s proposed draft script, and we discussed some ideas for the potential music.
+After filming, I sent her an edit of the whole film script, which had been read to the camera by the actor Prince Plockey.
+Jacqueline soon composed a beautiful selection of varied and unique music.
+It proved to be a perfect match for the story and was of great help to me during the editing process when selecting the right music for the changing situations in the Christian Cole story.

 Production filming days

-Two days of filming were scheduled for this historical film production – one day in Oxford and one day in London.
+We had two days of filming scheduled for this historical film production – one day in Oxford and one day in London.
 Both filming days were long but very enjoyable – creative and rewarding.
 Luckily, we had dry weather and sunshine for both.
-For each filming day, I had secured the support of one assistant and very much appreciated the help they gave me with everything which included moving a lot of filming kit.
-For the Oxford filming day I was assisted by the helpful and talented ex-Goldsmiths student Silvio Ugarelli Lima who also filmed with a second camera.
-For the London day of filming, I was supported by the very multiskilled artist, prop maker and stagehand Marko Waschke who also helped with the actor’s costume dressing.
+For each filming day, I had secured one assistant’s support and very much appreciated the help they gave me with everything, which included moving a lot of filming kit.
+For the Oxford filming day, I was assisted by the helpful and talented ex-Goldsmiths student Silvio Ugarelli Lima who also filmed with a second camera.
+For the London day of filming, the very multiskilled artist, prop maker Marko Waschke helped with the actor’s costume dressing and as a stagehand.

 Director of Photography

-For both filming days, I set up the lighting required and worked as the Director of Photography directing and filming the required shots.
-I worked with actors Moses Alexander and Prince Plockey to film the scripted lines and shot list to illustrate the story as best as possible given the tight time constraints we were working to.
-The big advantage of being able to work in larger crews is that people can be assigned to specific roles which enable more eyes-on set thus ensuring your creative vision is fully captured.
+For both filming days, I set up the lighting required and worked as the Director of Photography, directing and filming the shots.
+I worked with actors Moses Alexander and Prince Plockey to film the scripted lines and shot list to illustrate the story as best as possible, given the tight time constraints we were meeting.
+The significant advantage of working in larger crews is that people have specific roles that enable more eyes-on set.
+A larger team helps to realise your creative vision within the timeframe you have.
 However, this short film’s tight budget did not allow for a large crew and additional assistance with all the tasks involved.
 As a London based freelance filmmaker, I have a wide range of film production equipment and so had all that was required to film and light the single actor scenes.
-I’m also very practised at working on my own which very much helps when working on larger projects such as this.
 For this film production, I also carried out the role of sound recordist.

-Once the two days’ filming had been completed, I began the process of the film’s post-production.
-Postproduction is all the additional work required after filming to create the finished production e.g. editing, colour grading, final sound mixing etc. My first priority of any post-production process is to make sure all the filmed media files are securely backed-up and stored safely.
-Once this was done for the Cole project, I then transcoded all the filmed UHD media into a suitable file format for editing.
-During the next few weeks, I edited this short historical documentary film together and added the beautiful music score which had been specially created for this film.
-Once the final edit was completed to my satisfaction, I sent a link for Pamela to watch and offer her feedback.
-I was very happy to hear that she loved the film as did both of the actors who re-enacted the Cole life story.
+With the two days’ filming complete, I began the process of the film’s post-production.
+Post-production is all the additional work required after the production phase to create the finished film.
+Examples include editing, colour grading, final sound mixing etc. My priority in any post-production process is to make sure all the filmed media files are securely backed-up and stored safely.
+Once all the media files were secured, I then transcoded all the filmed UHD media into a suitable file format for editing.
+During the next few weeks, I edited this short historical documentary film together.
+As the edit progressed, I added the beautiful music composed for this film.
+Once I was happy with the film, I sent a link for Pamela to watch and offer her feedback.
+I was delighted to hear that she loved the edit, as did both of the actors who re-enacted the Cole life story.

 Historical film production

-This short film has now been named after the person that it’s all about – Christian Frederick Cole.
-Christian Frederick Cole, originally from Sierra Leone (then a British Colony) was Britain’s first Black African to graduate at University Oxford and went on to become Britain’s first Black African barrister to practise Law in the English High Court.
-This short historical film production brings his unique story back to life to inspire a new audience and a new generation, also to recognize this important part of black history in Britain.
+This short film has now titled after the person that it’s all about – Christian Frederick Cole.
+Christian Frederick Cole, originally from Sierra Leone (then a British Colony), was Britain’s first Black African to graduate at University-Oxford and went on to become Britain’s first Black African barrister to practise Law in the English High Court.
+This short historical film production brings his unique story back to life to inspire a new audience and a new generation, also to recognise this vital part of black history in Britain.